-CppCon is the annual, week-long face-to-face gathering for the entire C++ community.
+CppCon is the annual, week-long online face-to-face gathering for the entire C++ community.
 The conference is organized by the C++ community for the community.
 You will enjoy inspirational talks and a friendly atmosphere designed to help attendees learn from each other, meet interesting people, and generally have a stimulating experience.
-Taking place this year in Aurora, Colorado, near the Denver airport, and including multiple diverse tracks, the conference will appeal to anyone from C++ novices to experts.
+Taking place this year online and in Aurora, Colorado, near the Denver airport, and including multiple diverse tracks, the conference will appeal to anyone from C++ novices to experts.

 What you can expect at CppCon:

 - Invited talks and panels: the CppCon keynote by Bjarne Stroustrup will start off a week full of insight from some of the world’s leading experts in C++.
 Still have questions?
 Ask them at one of CppCon’s panels featuring those at the cutting edge of the language.

 - Presentations by the C++ community: What do embedded systems, game development, high frequency trading, and particle accelerators have in common?
 C++, of course!
 Expect talks from a broad range of domains focused on practical C++ techniques, libraries, and tools.